wildan3105/fetcher/README.md

 ```

 **Note**

 With Docker, the CLI tool operates inside a container, and any HTML files it creates are confined to the container's file system.
-They are not directly accessible from outside the container without additional steps like copying or mounting volumes (which requires additional steps and time to configure).
+They are not directly accessible from outside the container without additional steps like copying or mounting volumes

 ## Usage